26 MUST-SEE STOPS ON YOUR LAP OF AUSTRALIA

 Lightning Ridge, NSW

-I think Lightning Ridge is one of Australia’s most unique places and should be included on every lap of Australia.
+I think Lightning Ridge is one of Australia’s unique places and should be included on every lap of Australia.
 Along with learning more about opals and soaking in the town’s free thermal pool, you may encounter some friendly and unique locals.

 Artesian Pools in Lightning Ridge